Prepared to Teach

 UVEI’s reputation for preparing outstanding teachers is very well-respected.
 By the end of the preparation period, UVEI graduates have worked in two schools, at two grade levels, and are ready to enter the profession as teachers who have a strong sense of what 21st Century learners need to succeed.
 Schools that hire UVEI graduates know that they are getting a teacher who not only has demonstrated teaching ability but who has alrady spent a year in the classroom.
 In a challenging job market, such a combination of prior learning and superior preparation makes UVEI’s graduates much sought-after.

 How the Program Works

-Interns begin at UVEI with an orientation in August and continue through the middle of June.
+Interns begin with a self-directed induction period in July, an orientation in August and ongoing seminars that take place once-a-week from August through early June.
 In the classroom, their responsibilities are increased gradually and deliberately.
-They instruct classes, work with small groups of students, handle crises, and otherwise function as real teachers.
-They are expected to report to school early, attend staff meetings and parent conferences, grade papers, and prepare materials at home.
+They instruct classes, work with small groups of students, and otherwise function as real teachers.
+They are expected to report to school early, attend staff meetings and parent conferences, assess student work and prepare materials at home.

 The mentor teachers in whose classes interns work are chosen from among the best professionals in the region.
-Interns are observed and supported by supervisors on the UVEI staff who are also highly experienced educators.
+Interns are observed and supported by faculty coaches on the UVEI staff who are also highly experienced educators.
 The purpose of the seminars and the aim of the mentor teachers are the same: to help interns develop and prove their competence as classroom teachers.
 Demonstrating each of 10 teaching competencies is by far the most important requirement for successful completion of the program.